DaveBathnes/davebathnes.github.io/_posts/2020-02-04-first-post.md

 You could combine code and documentation repositories by publishing just a subdirectory as a set of GH pages (e.g. a `docs` directory).

 GH pages are also a really good way of hosting JavaScript framework applications e.g. React, Angular, or Vue.Js.
-One branch could hold the
+One branch could hold the code, while another branch holds the built application, and is published online.

 #### [Jekyll](https://jekyllrb.com/)